jackiehff/spark-reference-doc-cn/programming-guide/sql-guide.rst

 完整的示例代码可以在 Spark 代码仓库中 "examples/src/main/r/RSparkSQLExample.R" 文件中找到。

-Note that when invoked for the first time, sparkR.session() initializes a global SparkSession singleton instance, and always returns a reference to this instance for successive invocations.
+:attention: when invoked for the first time, sparkR.session() initializes a global SparkSession singleton instance, and always returns a reference to this instance for successive invocations.
 In this way, users only need to initialize the SparkSession once, then SparkR functions like read.df will be able to access this global instance implicitly, and users don’t need to pass the SparkSession instance around.

 SparkSession in Spark 2.0 provides builtin support for Hive features including the ability to write queries using HiveQL, access to Hive UDFs, and the ability to read data from Hive tables.
 To use these features, you do not need to have an existing Hive setup.